-Friday 2nd of September @ 10am- 11am- Join Kane Moonin for a discussion around ‘Walking with Nature’: working with nature in the garden and in our lives.
+Saturday 10th of September @ 10am- 11am- Join Kane Moonen for a discussion around ‘Walking with Nature’: working with nature in the garden and in our lives.

 We also continue to meet every Friday at 10am for our weekly working bee.
 Currently we are mulching the Fruit Forest, sowing seeds for spring and preparing for Festival of Joy.
 Everyone is welcome!

 The Blog has been quiet for a while, but the community garden has been full of action!

 We were recently invited to cater for a human rights for LGBTIQ event organised by the Elizabeth Evatt Legal Centre and the Katoomba Neighbourhood Center (KNC).
 This was a particularly exciting opportunity as we have some amazing chefs who are volunteering with us at the moment (one of which-Kim- you may find cooking up a storm outside the coop on a regular basis!)
 It was a wonderful experience creating meals around what we are growing in the community garden and providing local, fresh and delicious food to such satisfied customers.